Supabase self-hosted cutover guide

 • Good fit: one Supabase-backed app moving from Cloud to self-hosted this week.

-• Good fit: auth, Storage, grants, RLS, RPC, runtime URL, or rollback evidence is missing.
+• Good fit: auth, Storage, backup/PITR, grants, RLS, RPC, runtime URL, or rollback evidence is missing.

 • Not a fit: broad architecture review, incident response, compliance certification, penetration testing, or unredacted private data.